testit-tms/adapters-python/testit-adapter-nose/README.md

 #### Examples

-Launch with a connection_config.ini file in the root directory of the project:
+Launch with a `pyproject.toml` or `connection_config.ini` file in the root directory of the project:

 ```
 $ nose2 --testit